rachcampitos/rachcampitos/README.md

 ### Hi there 👋

+## About Me

+Passionate and dedicated Web UI Developer with a keen eye for detail and a knack for solving complex technical challenges.
+Enthusiastic about leveraging cutting-edge technologies to create intuitive and engaging user experiences.
+Constantly striving for excellence in every project, I thrive in collaborative environments where innovation and creativity flourish.

 ## Professional Experience

 ### Web UI Developer

-- Led cross-functional efforts to design and maintain user interfaces for client websites, utilizing HTML, CSS, JavaScript, Ionic, and Angular 9+.
+In my role as a Web UI Developer, I've been instrumental in driving cross-functional efforts aimed at designing and maintaining user interfaces for client websites.
+Leveraging a comprehensive skill set encompassing HTML, CSS, JavaScript, Angular, and Ionic frameworks, I've consistently delivered high-quality solutions tailored to meet client requirements.

-- Successfully resolved complex technical issues, resulting in improved website performance and enhanced user experience.
-- Spearheaded the implementation of data layer variables, triggers, and events in Google Tag Manager to effectively track user interactions and behaviors, enhancing analytics capabilities for marketing and sales strategies.
+One of my key achievements includes spearheading the implementation of data layer variables, triggers, and events in Google Tag Manager.
+By enhancing analytics capabilities for marketing strategies, I've contributed significantly to improving insights into user interactions and behaviors.

-- Utilized various design patterns including Model-View-Controller (MVC), Singleton, Observer, and others to architect scalable and maintainable user interfaces.
-- Managed end-to-end website and application maintenance, including content updates, debugging, and feature enhancements.
-- Coordinated project planning and execution, ensuring adherence to milestones and deadlines within SCRUM and Kanban methodologies.
-- Implemented security upgrades and enhancements, enhancing web security and system usability.
-- Collaborated with senior developers to develop a new website using Angular 9+, Ionic, HTML, CSS, and JavaScript.
-- Resolved bugs and introduced new features, enhancing overall site functionality and user experience.
-- Conducted peer code reviews, ensuring code quality and consistency.
-- Maintained existing codebase and functionality, ensuring seamless integration into ongoing operations.
-- Developed cross-browser compatible applications within an Agile development environment.
+My approach to development is deeply rooted in the application of design patterns such as MVC, Singleton, and Observer.
+These patterns have been instrumental in architecting scalable and maintainable user interfaces, ensuring optimal performance across various projects.

+Throughout my tenure, I've been responsible for managing end-to-end website and application maintenance.
+This involves meticulously coordinating project activities, adhering to project timelines and milestones within SCRUM and Kanban methodologies, and ensuring seamless execution of tasks.

 ## Tech Stack